 So then, the Lord Jesus declares that it is impossible to steal Satan's goods unless we bind him first.
 (From His use of "no one", it seems clear that the Lord is enunciating a general principle or truth.)
 And what might the nature of those 'goods' be?
-In the context (see Matthew 12:22-24) Jesus had delivered someone from a demon that caused blindness and dumbness, and in their comments the scribes and Pharisees include other instances where Jesus had expelled demons-it seems clear that the "goods" are people who are subject to Satan's power, in one way or another.
+In the context (see Matthew 12:22-24) Jesus had delivered someone from a demon that caused blindness and dumbness, and in their comments the scribes and Pharisees include other instances where Jesus had expelled demons-it seems clear that the "goods" are people who are subject to Satan's power, in one way or 5 Now we do not proclaim ourselves, but Christ Jesus as Sovereign, and ourselves as your servants for Jesus' sake; 6 because the God who commanded light to shine out of darkness is He who shined in our hearts to give the light that comes from the knowledge of the glory of God in the face of Jesus Christ.
+7 Further, we have this treasure in jars of clay, so that this allsurpassing power may be of God and not another.
 Thus we have the same essential truth as that declared in Acts 26:18-we have to do something about Satan's power over a person so that he or she can be saved!
 So what can we do?
 Since the point of handcuffs is to keep someone from acting, I believe that in so many words, aloud or in thought, we must forbid Satan from interfering in the minds of our hearers, before we preach.
 For more on this subject the reader may consult my site: www.prunch.org (or buy my book, Essays on Discipleship, Missions and Spiritual Warfare, 2nd edition, from Amazon).